- Undergraduate Programs

 Unique Features of the Certificate

-The practicum is a required fieldwork placement.
+The practicum is a required fieldwork placement in a forensic laboratory.
 The practicum is designed to complement the student's career interests (e.g., crime lab, medical examiners and forensic anthropology labs).
 In addition, the student receives hands-on laboratory experience in forensic biology and chemistry.
 Finally, students are involved in a Medico-legal Death Investigator Course, sponsored by the Department of Pathology at Saint Louis University.